 Mrs. Joelsson is a licensed clinical social worker in Pennsylvania and Maryland.
 She has a special interest in working with individuals and couples facing reproductive challenges of infertility, pregnancy, pregnancy loss, and postpartum adjustment.
 Mrs. Joelsson is passionate about helping “infertility graduates” who are adapting to the new realities of pregnancy and parenting after struggling with infertility.
-She sees clients primarily in Harrisburg, PA.
+She sees patients primarily in the Rockville, MD office.

 Dr. Karen Wasserstein is a licensed clinical psychologist in Maryland and Virginia.
 She specializes in working with individuals and couples undergoing fertility and family planning issues.
 Dr. Wasserstein includes in her practice those who have medical reasons for infertility, those with unexplained infertility as well as the "fertile infertile" including single parents, LGBTQ families and those with genetic issues that lead them to fertility treatments.
 Dr. Wasserstein is also a passionate educator for communities and clergy to help educate and sensitize them to the fertility journey that so many travel.
 She sees patients primarily in Fairfax, VA and Rockville, MD offices.